rev-net/memo/pitch.md

 Today's crypto, media, and AI networks have a business model problem, rooted in the tensions between open source productivity and private value capture.

-This has often led to misallocated resources and capital losses, while entrepreneurs focused on long-term value creation are left with scraps.
+This has often led to misallocated resources and capital losses, while creators focused on long-term value creation are left with scraps.

 Revnets offer a promising solution, as an all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.